 Special Topics at the Intersection of Social Science and Humanities

-The 0.5 credit from this course can be used toward either your Social Science (SSc) or Humanities (HUM) distribution requirement.
-Offered in the Winter 2023 term (January-April).
+This 0.5 credit course can be used to satisfy either your Social Science (SSC) or Humanities (HUM) distribution requirement.
+This course is offered in the Winter 2024 term (January-April).

 This utmONE Scholars first-year seminar is taught by: